 Although the South Base Camp suffered some damage during the 2015 Nepal earthquake, the trails have been mended and are safe to trek these days.
 During the final part of your trek to Everest Base Camp, you will also be able to see the Khumbu glacier and possibly the icefall in the glacier.

 Kala Patthar is the ultimate viewpoint for viewing Mt.
 Everest.
 Located at an altitude of 5545 meters and a tad higher than the Everest Base Camp, Kala Patthar is the perfect destination for viewing Everest, Nuptse, Lhotse, and Changtse.

 How to Trek in the Everest region?

 Most trekkers generally take a flight to Lukla, from where the trek generally starts.
 There are no roadways that connect Kathmandu and Lukla.
 However, there is a good old-fashioned route that starts from Jiri to Everest Base Camp.
 There are many trekking routes in the Everest region.
-Apart from the classic Everest Base Camp trek, you can also go trekking in Gokyo Valley, trek to the Island Peak in the Everest region, trek to Renjo La Pass or Cho-La pass.
+Apart from the classic Everest Base Camp trek, you can also go trekking in Gokyo Valley, trek to the Island Peak in the Everest region, and trek to Renjo La Pass or Cho-La Pass.

 In the Annapurna region of the Himalayas, there are six major peaks that are more than 7000 meters tall.
 Annapurna I was the first mountain in the Annapurna region that was scaled by mountaineers.
 A team of mountaineers climbed it first in 1950.
 Among all the mountains that are more than 8000 meters high, Annapurna has the highest fatality rate.